Alllpacka/VaultRepo/Englisch/Vocabulary.md

 You are so vounarable
 A few students feel very alienated with the rest of the class suspiction
-The project is being worked on by a peer group
+His peer group
-This area was unfamiliar to him
+He's unfamiliar with this area
 Most people are very gatefull if you help them